 Which regions should you be focusing on?
 The data for this chart was taken from HSBC’s Karen Ward’s report on the world economy in 2050.

-With new regions we have new languages, cultural issues and localization challenges to overcome.
+With new regions, we have new languages, cultural issues and localization challenge to overcome.
 To help we recommend building your localization kit as early in the process as possible and building everything on a foundation of interoperability.

-It also brings in a further likelihood of your brand’s consumers using a search engine other than Google to find your your site.
-Although they are trying to romance the Chinese Government (due to the enormous growth of Android in this region) its largely up to the Government if they are allowed to play.
-For now Baidu’s webmaster guides needs to remain on your reading list.
+It also brings in a further likelihood of your brand’s consumers using a search engine other than Google to find your site.
+Although they are trying to romance the Chinese Government (due to the enormous growth of Android in this region) it’s largely up to the Government if they are allowed to play.
+For now, Baidu’s webmaster guides need to remain on your reading list.